jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 ```

 **The array indexes lines, not directories.** `job.py:186` requires "a
-consecutive range of numbered directories", which the batches `sample` writes
+consecutive range of numbered directories", which the batches `batch` writes
 are not: a point that will not design is skipped and never retried, so the
 indices have gaps by construction.
 Indexing a file removes the constraint
 entirely, along with any assumption about what a config is called or where it